daniel-muthukrishna/astrodash/README.md

 ## 4. Dependencies:
     Using pip will automatically install numpy, scipy, specutils, pyqtgraph, and tensorflow.

-    PyQt4
+    PyQt5

-        PyQt4 is only needed if you would like to use a graphical interface.
+        PyQt5 is only needed if you would like to use a graphical interface.
 It is not available on pip.
         It can be installed with anaconda:
-            "conda install pyqt=4"
+            "conda install pyqt"

 ## 5. Platforms
     5.1 Mac/Unix